What do you see?

 Considerations when reviewing the results

 - Includes only visits that are billed by the family doctor.
-It does not include communication that the doctor chooses not to bill (e.g., quick follow-up phone call or e-mail).
-It does not include phone or e-mail communication by another team member such as a nurse.
+It does not include communication that the doctor chooses not to bill (e.g., quick follow-up phone call or email).
+It does not include alternate appointment types by another team member such as a nurse.

-- A family doctor may bill for a total of seven phone, e-mail or videoconference visits each week and only once for any given patient in a week.
+- During the data period shown here, a family doctor was able to bill for a maximum of 14 phone, email or videoconference visits each week, and only once for any given patient in a week.
+Note: The expansion of seven to 14 billable encounters per week was made November 2018.

-- Billing for e-mail and phone communication became available in April 2016.
+- Billing for phone appointments became available in April 2015.
+Billing for email communication became available in April 2016.

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 The information in this chart can be used as input to think and have conversations about primary healthcare in Alberta using the lens of the dimensions of quality shown on the right: